ros2/ros2_documentation/source/Concepts/About-Cross-Compilation.rst

 There are a number of factors which make this process more complex:
  - The software being built must support the target architecture.
 Architecture specific code must be properly isolated and enabled during the build according to the target architecture.
 Examples include assembly code.
- - All dependencies (e.g. libraries) must be present, either as pre-built packages, or cross-compiled, before the target software using them is cross-compiled.
+ - All dependencies (e.g. libraries) must be present, either as pre-built or cross-compiled packages, before the target software using them is cross-compiled.
  - When building software stacks (as opposed to standalone software) using build tools (e.g. colcon), it is expected that the build tool provides a mechanism to allow the developer to enable cross-compilation on the underlying build system used by each piece of software in the stack.

 Cross-compiling ROS 2